Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it 'Get detailed system profile information for specific hosts' and enumerates what is included (CPU, memory, network, etc.), distinguishing it from sibling tools like inventory__get_host_details which likely provide basic info.
+The description clearly states the tool gets 'detailed system profile information for specific hosts' and enumerates specific data categories (CPU, memory, network, etc.), which precisely defines its scope and distinguishes it from simpler sibling tools like inventory__get_host_details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.